 Watertube boilers utilize two or more drums (mud drum and steam drum) with specifically bent tubes to allow the transfer of water between the drums.
 The designs of watertube boilers are distinguished by the configuration of the mud drums and steam drums and are typically classified as A-type, O-type, D-type, or flexible tube, which are described below:

-V. Ganapathy does an excellent job illustrating industrial watertube designs in “Understanding Boiler Performance Characteristics” article.
+V. Ganapathy does an excellent job illustrating industrial watertube designs in the “Understanding Boiler Performance Characteristics” article.

 An electric boiler is exactly what it may sound like - a boiler that utilizes electrical energy.
 Unlike other boilers, there is no combustion energy being transferred into the water with commercial electric boilers.
 Electric boiler designs utilize both vertical and horizontal boiler shell orientation and may be configured for steam or hot water applications.
 Some of the advantages include extremely high turndown, zero emissions, and thermal shock resistivity.